How To Prepare For UCAT Situational Judgement

 A smaller number of questions will provide an exact quote that a character may say based on the scenario, and ask you to rate the appropriateness of each statement.

-How appropriate are each of the following responses by Sarah in this situation?
+How appropriate are each of the following responses by George in this situation?

 A) A very appropriate thing to do